sirajulsalekin/MR-GAN/README.md

-# Genomics-Feature-Learning
+# Predicting multiple types of Modification sites in RNA using GAN (MR-GAN)

-The algorithms takes the gene sequences as input in fasta format (*.fa).
+MR-GAN model training takes the transcriptomic sequences as input in fasta format (*.fa).

 Requirement: